 We’ve had a Jellibell for several years and it’s still going strong.
 To ring the Jellibell, a rider has to twist the entire bell with their hand like a knob.
 As a result, it’s best for toddlers and pre-schoolers who often stop to ring a bell anyways.
 The flower bell has a body made of metal for better durability and was really simple to install.

-Best Bikes for Girls– A quick list of our favorite brands that make bikes in girl-specific designs and colors.
+10 Best Girl Bikes– A quick list of our favorite brands that make bikes in girl-specific designs and colors.

-Kids’ Bikes: How to Choose – Detailed information on what to look for when choosing a bike.
+Best Kids Bikes: The Authoritative Buying Guide – Detailed information on what to look for when choosing a bike.

-How to Teach Your Child to Ride a Bike Without Training Wheels – It doesn’t have to be painful!
+How to Teach a Child to Ride a Bike – It doesn’t have to be painful!